jtnoble/not-a-smoke-detector/README.md

 - 3 beeps in a descending tone: The reset button has been pressed
 - Single beep: Ready!
 - Single (lower pitched) beep: Someone beeped it!

+### The STL File!
+Yes, there is an STL for a "Not A Fire Alarm".
+The LED whole is a tad small, but can be resized.
+Otherwise, just chuck everything in there.
+It's free real estate.

+#### But...
+There's no hole for the micro-usb!
+Good observation, use a battery bank, or batteries.
+Just don't do what I did a plug 4AA batteries into the 3v3 or you'll fry your board...
+Whoops.